-The investment fund also considers the sustainability risks associated with its investment activities, conducting sustainability due diligence checks and continuously evaluating the relevant risks.
+The investment fund also considers the sustainability risks associated with its investment activities by conducting sustainability due diligence checks during the acquisition process and continuously evaluating the relevant risks.

 The aim of a sustainability due diligence check is to examine potential assets with regard to sustainability criteria, in order to counteract the risk of a possible decline in value caused by factors related to sustainability.